potterzot/semester-biology/syllabus.md

 Attendance will not be taken.
 That said, I expect students to attend every class.
 Students who do not come to class typically do not do well.

+### Make-up policy

+There are no make-ups or late assignments accepted unless a documented medical emergency or death in the family.

 In the event of a medical excuse or other serious problems, exceptions to this no-makeup policy will be considered following University policies.
 See Office of the Registrar, Our Academic Regulations, No. 73 Absences: http://registrar.wsu.edu/academic-regulations/ (you will need to scroll down).

-### Make-up policy
+### Academic Integrity

-There are no make-ups or late assignments accepted.
+Any student caught cheating, plagiarizing, or fabrication will receive a zero on that assignment, quiz, or exam, and a written warning submitted to the WSU Office of Student Standards and Accountability.
+If caught a second time you will receive a failing grade and I will seek to have you expelled.
+I have zero tolerance for violations of academic integrity.

+In addition, please see the WSU Academic Integrity Policy below.

 ## WSU Policies